Unidata/netcdf-c/docs/filters.md

 proper casting to an unsigned integer so that the bit pattern is preserved.
-Simple integer values of type short or char (or the unsigned versions) can also be mapped to an unsigned integer by either sign extension or just padding with zeros in some consistent way.
+Simple integer values of type short or char (or the unsigned versions) can also be mapped to an unsigned integer by truncating to 16 or 8 bits respectively and then zero extending.

 Machine byte order (aka endian-ness) is an issue for passing some kinds of parameters.
 You might define the parameters when